5 Android apps you shouldn't miss this week - Android Apps Weekly

 Price: Free to play

-Daisho: Survival of Samurai is an action RPG with some pretty nice design choices.
-It’s an open-world game, so you can explore it as you please.
-Additionally, you get crafting, city building, and manual attack controls unlike many idle games coming out these days.
-It’s similar in general mechanical scope to zombie survival games, but the game puts you in feudal Japan instead.
-It takes some liberties with the factual accuracy of the era, but the game is otherwise pretty good.
+Harry Potter: Magic Awakened is a CCG, or card collection game mixed with some RPG elements.
+It houses the same sort of perks as most Harry Potter games, like cameos from popular characters and setting the game in Hogwarts.
+You collect cards, build a deck, and then use the cards to cast spells in combat.
+You can customize your character as well.
+It has a lot of promise, but the game shipped with a bunch of optimization issues.
+We’re sure the developers will fix it up with time, but until then, you may run into some weird stuff happening.

-If we missed any big Android apps or games releases or news, tell us about it in the comments.
+If we missed any big Android apps or games releases, tell us about them in the comments.